top of page

 Wavelength is represented by a singular and independent cross-sliding effect derived through an additional bubble emission by the particle.
 Descriptively, the wavelength bubble is the equivalent of placing a mini-sphere (radius of wavelength) in line with the particle's motion.
 Whenever the particle moves forward, an additional movement via sliding is achieved in a seemingly random direction within this sphere (i.e. particle fuzziness within a wavelength distance away).

-The amplitude-squared relationship regarding probability (intensity) is a compound effect of the independent wavelength bubble integrating with the system's bubble formation.
-This produces a super-sliding effect due to the resultant aggregate bubble pattern (of having stacked sliding zones due to bubble layering).
+The amplitude-squared relationship regarding probability (intensity) is a compound effect of the independent wavelength bubble integrating with the overall system's bubble formation.
+This produces a super-sliding effect of having stacked sliding zones due to bubble layering.
 In other words, super-sliding generates an exponential-like effect in a system that produces a result that is greater than the amount of energy that went into the system.

-Overall, the singular and independent cross-sliding effect of the wavelength bubble (that derives the effects of a particle’s random placement within a wavelength distance) and the super-sliding exponential effect (stacked sliding due to bubble layering) presents a rather volatile aspect to the otherwise mundane nature of the classical bubble environment.
+Overall, the singular and independent cross-sliding effect of the wavelength bubble (that derives the effects of a particle’s random placement within a wavelength distance), and the super-sliding exponential effect (stacked sliding due to bubble layering), presents a rather volatile aspect to the otherwise mundane nature of the bubble environment.

 3rd Mode: Reverse-Sliding (Time Dilation)

-The third mode of kinetic energy-based tunneling, or reverse-sliding, establishes a non-temporal delay that is relative to other entities in the bubble environment.
-In other words, since faster-than-light motion is possible via sliding then a corresponding reversed or slower-than-normal motion may also be induced by the environment.
+The third mode of kinetic energy-based adjustment, or reverse-sliding, establishes a non-temporal delay that is relative to other entities in a bubble environment.
+In other words, if faster-than-light motion is possible via sliding then a corresponding reversed, or slower-than-normal, motion may also be induced by the environment.

-To reuse the previous analogy of an elastic ladder: if the ladder was condensed rather than stretched, the closer-spaced rungs would slow movement for bodies even though the cyclic motion of kinetic energy remained uniform throughout the entire process.
-The result of reverse-sliding, or slothing, by the bubble environment establishes a non-temporal delay for entities while being relative to other bodies due to their respective emissions of the bubble field (in three dimensions).
+To reuse the previous analogy of an elastic ladder.
+If the ladder was condensed rather than stretched, the closer-spaced rungs would slow movement for bodies even though the cyclic motion of kinetic energy remained uniform throughout the process.

 4th Mode: Micro-Sliding (Frame Adjustment)

-The fourth mode of kinetic energy-based tunneling, or micro-sliding, derives the adjustments and transformations between individual reference frames that are associated with relative motion.
-In its simplest form, the micro-sliding effect establishes minute faster-than-light sliding jumps between entities (or reference frames) resulting from the underlying interactions of the bubble environment.
+The fourth mode of kinetic energy-based adjustment, or micro-sliding, derives the transformations between individual reference frames that are associated with relative motion.
+In its simplest form, the micro-sliding effect establishes minute faster-than-light sliding adjustments between entities (or reference frames) resulting from the underlying interactions of the bubble environment.

 For example, if two bodies were on a collision course and a third body advanced in-between them, the